Scalable solution to crossed random effects model with random slopes: Estimation of covariance parameters using the method of moments

 If there are no constraints on the structure of $\Sigma_a$ and $\Sigma_b$, the problem of estimating covariance parameters becomes more complicated.
-We need $\Sigma_a$ and $\Sigma_b$ to be positive definite, and solving linear equations of $\Sigma_a$ and $\Sigma_b$, may not guarantee it.
-Thus, we need constrained optimization.
-We could solve additional equations of the form
+In this case we would solve additional equations of the form

-for each r, s $\in \{0, \cdots, p\}$ to guarantee unique solution.
-The caveat with the approach is that we need an extremely large sample size to guarantee a solution.\\

-We have implemented the method of moment approach for the case when covariances matrices are diagonal in $\ref{subsec.diagonal}$.
-The approach is found to provide empirically consistent estimates for the covariance parameters which are then used to estimate the fixed parameter using backfitting.